b4yp/GoJack/README.md

 # GoJack
 Simple terminal version of Blackjack written in Go.
 Mainly an exercise to practice Go arrays.

+## NOTICE!!!
+Getting a new server in the next week.
+This project /may/ be moving to a private (yet still accessible to the public) GitLab repository if I can get it set up properly.
+Stay tuned!

 ## Release Notes:

 ### v1.1 - 2020/06/20